Get set up

 Currently enrolled graduate research students can request an Evidence of Enrolment letter, an official academic statement outlining the course(s) you are enrolled in at the University of Melbourne.
 The evidence of enrolment statement is provided on request and is free of charge for graduate research students.

-As a student, you have access to a range of support services available to you, including medical care, counselling, legal counsel and much more.
+As a graduate researcher, you have access to a range of support services available to you, including medical care, counselling, legal counsel and much more.